Founder Story

 A patient-centred operating layer designed to improve continuity, visibility, coordination, and dignity across the care journey.

-- Brand, product, sourcing, and operating discipline.
+- Brand, product, sourcing, and distribution discipline from large operating environments.

 Dave Rueb